PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 !!!
 Tip "Using the task prompt generators effectively"

-    Task prompts may be most useful for exploring ideas for assessments and project work, as tasks suggested are often more indepth or time-consuming than appropriate for weekly or formative tasks.
+    Task prompts may be most useful for exploring ideas for assessments and project work, as tasks suggested are often more in-depth or time-consuming than appropriate for weekly or formative tasks.

 Prompts can be aligned to **cognitive levels** based on Bloom's Taxonomy: